 Story Timeline

 The Timeline is different than the historical context.
-Timeline is a subset of the history; it’s the precise series of events in your story.
-So, if you take every scene in your story and you align it on a horizontal timeline, where do they fall?
+The Timeline is a subset of history; it’s the precise series of events in your story.
+So, if you take every scene in your story and align it on a horizontal timeline, where do they fall?
 And again, it doesn’t matter how you handle time in your story and how you reveal it to your readers.
 In the end, each scene happens somewhere in time… The Timeline tab allows you to track that.

 Once all your scenes are named, they will appear on the B column.
 Use the actual date row to enter dates.
-At the intersection of a date and a scene put an X. This will let the system know that the scene happens on that date.
+At the intersection of a date and a scene, put an X. This will let the system know that the scene happens on that date.
 The data from here is used to build out the cards.

 Outlining – Character Development